The Shire-Reeve [Sheriff]

 The latest speculated attire

-is set to play Robyn in a film for 2009.
-Once again it seems to be falsely
+in 2010.
+Once again it seems to be arbitrarily

-character was based was certainly not an Australian with an Americanised
+character was based was certainly not Australian or American!
+The latest

 Footnote: